deNzik3/deNzik3/README.md

 About
 ======================

-I am a student of the 2nd year of Economics Security in NRNU MEPHI.In the future I am planning to become a data analyst.
-Engaged in analysis in Python, created a recommendation system for films; I also have extensive experience with PostgreSQL in writing complex queries; Created visualizations in Power BI.
+I am a 2nd year Student of Economics Security in NRNU MEPHI.I am passionate about everything that is connected with data.
+In the future I am planning to become a data scientist.
+Currently I am learning a Machine Learning and everything connected with it.
+Moreover I have an experience in EDA in Python,also I've created a recommendation system for films; and I have extensive experience with PostgreSQL in writing complex queries; I was also preparing visualizations in Power BI.
 I also worked with the team on project to create a "Mortgage Calculator in Excel".

 * 🌍  I'm living in Moscow
 * 🖥️  See my portfolio at [pdf](http://myresume.ru/resume/3VIyPPWyrQQ/)
 * ✉️  You can contact me at [dennis811box@mail.ru](mailto:dennis811box@mail.ru)
-* 🧠  Currently I'm learning Machine Learning